Cala Gat

 Snorkelling tips

 • Go early!
-Not only will there be fewer beachgoers, the sea tends to be calmer before the winds pick up in the afternoon.
+Not only will there be fewer beachgoers, the sea tends to be calmer before the wind picks up in the afternoon.
 Plus, you’ll find marine life is much more active in the morning.

 • Head to rocky coves to increase your chances of seeing octopus and other sealife that take refuge there.